Who are we?

 Structure of the Jewish Council

-The Jewish Council of Australia is made up of Council members as well as an advisory committee.
+The Jewish Council of Australia is made up of executive members as well as an advisory committee.
 We are independent and are all volunteers.

 We are all proud Jewish people.
-We are made up of graduates of Jewish high schools, lifelong members of synagogues, and members of Jewish cultural institutions.
+We include graduates of Jewish high schools, lifelong members of synagogues, and members of Jewish cultural institutions.
 Many of us are the descendants of Holocaust survivors, refugees and the survivors of pogroms.

 Executive and advisory committee